 Market risk is the risk to earnings and capital arising from changes in the interest rates environment.
 Mismatches in the repricing periods of assets and liabilities expose the Company to market risks.
-Interest rate risks in the banking book are driven by customers' deposit taking and lending
+Interest rate risks in the banking book are driven by customers' deposit taking and lending activities, holdings in the statutory liquid asset portfolio and funding activities.

-In the management of liquidity risk, the Company ensures activities, holdings in the statutory liquid asset portfolio that there are sufficient funds at all times over a range of and funding activities. market conditions to meet both contractual and regulatory obligations.
-These include minimising excessive funding Management has formed Assets and Liabilities Committee concentrations by diversifying the sources of funds and maintaining a portfolio of high quality liquid assets in ("ALCO") to oversee various aspects of market risks. excess of regulatory requirements.
-Exposures are managed Policies and Processes against approved limits to ensure that risks are within tolerable levels.
-The market risk management is governed by policies and processes which are subjected to regular reviews to ensure that they remain relevant to the current market practices The Company's funding and liquidity position is underpinned and regulatory guidelines.
-This involves quantifying the by its significant customer deposits base, and is supported magnitude of interest rate risk within the balance sheet by strong relationships with corporate customers to through various risk techniques such as repricing gap supplement its retail deposits base. analysis, net interest income simulation and present value of a basis point (PV01).
+Management has formed Assets and Liabilities Committee ("ALCO") to oversee various aspects of market risks.

+The market risk management is governed by policies, guidelines and processes which are subjected to regular reviews to ensure that they remain relevant to the current market practices and regulatory guidelines.
+This involves quantifying the magnitude of interest rate risk within the balance sheet through various risk techniques such as repricing gap analysis, net interest income simulation and present value of a basis point (PV01).

 The mitigation of interest rate risks is deployed through the pro-active management of deposits strategies.
 Limits are set and reviewed regularly.
-The exposures are monitored against approved limits to ensure that risks are within tolerable thresholds.
+Exposures are monitored against approved limits to ensure that risks are within tolerable thresholds.